pradhanmanva/Lazy-To-Cook/README.md

 Now, all the required backend dependencies will the installed and the database will be created.

 **Note:** Please use this command only for first installation.
 Do not use it on production database as it drops existing tables from database and re-creates them.
+If you are adding a new dependency, use `npm install` command to update dependencies.